davkk/masters-thesis/typst/main.typ

   identification shown in green.
 ]) <fig:reco-truth-tracks>

-// TODO: transverse momentum, mc reco, mc truth, detection

 === Secondary contamination

-However, ensuring the correct results in the efficiency calculations requires consideration of only the primary particles.
+Ensuring the correct results in the efficiency calculations requires consideration of only the primary particles.
 The secondary contamination, $C$, described as the ratio of the number of secondary particles over all recorded particles, can affect the efficiency results.
 By taking it into account, one ensures that the final weights base only on the primary particles and not byproducts of other events.

 #figure(
   grid(